Paradoxxs/Gitbook/osint/Sources/Domains.md

 The other options is brute-forcing and crawling the site.
 Subdomains are used to organize different sections of an website.
 There is no limits to the amount of subdomains you can have.
 There are tools can be used to perform dictionary attack against an site to identify subdomains.

+### Censys subdomain finder

+[Censys subdomian finder](https://github.com/christophetd/censys-subdomain-finder) is a tool for enumerate subdoamin using the censys certification logs.
+The tool return any subdomain that have issued a SSL certificate by an public CA.

 ### Gobuster